Extendability of automorphisms of K3 surfaces: -equivariant flops

-We recall another result (also OK for $p = 2$). \begin{prop}[\cite{Liedtke--Matsumoto}*{Section 3}\footnote{Explicitly stated only in the upcoming version.}] Let $X$ be a K3 surface over $K$ with good reduction.
+We recall another result. \begin{prop}[\cite{Liedtke--Matsumoto}*{Proposition 4.6}] Let $X$ be a K3 surface over $K$ with good reduction.
 Let $\cL$ an ample line bundle of $X$.
 Then there exists a projective RDP model $\cX$ of $X$, the extension of $\cL$ to which is relatively ample.
 Such $\cX$ is unique up to isomorphism. \end{prop}

-\begin{proof}[Proof (sketch)] Start from a proper smooth model $\cY$ of $X$.
-Applying Proposition \ref{prop:flops}, we may assume the restriction $\cL_0$ to $\cY_0$ of the extension to $\cY$ of $\cL$ is nef and big.
-Then we can show that, for suitable $m$, the image of $\lvert \cL^{\otimes m} \rvert \colon \cY \to \bP^N_{\cO_K}$ is a projective RDP model of the desired type.
-Uniqueness follows from a Matsusaka--Mumford type result. \end{proof}